mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 In our case, we will name the collection “Books”.

+![Crea-collezione-riga-titolo](img/books.png)

 Press the button **Create** on the right and the template of your collection will be created.

-![Crea-collezione-riga-titolo](img/books.png)

 As soon as you push **Create** a new page, "books" in our example, is created and you can enter a short and optional description of your collection: we wrote “Collection of books”.

-##How to create a CRUD by importing a JSON

-If you want, you can upload your fields from file, selecting **Import fields from File**.

 In the section **Fields**, you can enter the properties of your collection.
 By default, there are fields that can not be changed, such as: id, creatorId, createdAt, updaterId, updatedAt, _STATE.